 The best place to start - The Basics

-This may seem obvious to most so apologies if we're teaching you to such eggs.
-When you access any resource, you typically provide two pieces of information.
-To identify who you are, you use your username and, as you're the only person who knows your password, your password to prove it.
-Thus, one form of authentication is used, passwords (this is relevant later on when we discuss multiple factors).
+To access any resource, you typically provide two pieces of information.
+Your username to identify who you are and, as you're the only person who should know it, your password to prove it.
+Thus, one form of authentication is used - passwords (this is relevant later on when we discuss multiple factors).

 Tips for creating passwords